 The Architecture, Engineering, and Construction (AEC) industry is on the rise and we’re seeing a major transformation, especially, across residential, non-residential, and infrastructure areas.
 According to market reports, the global construction industry is expected to reach an estimated $10.5 trillion by 2023, and it is forecast to grow at CAGR of 4.2% from 2018 to 2023.

-Let’s look at the trends that are going to dominate the AEC sector in 2019:
+Let’s look at the technology trends that are going to dominate the AEC sector in 2019:

 1. Digital Twin

 A digital twin is essentially a link between a real-world object and its digital representation that is continuously using data from sensors.
 All data comes from sensors located on a physical object; this data is used to establish the representation of a virtual object.

 A digital twin analyses real-time data to enable learning, reasoning, and dynamic recalibrating for improved decision making.
 For example, engineering teams have used 3D renderings of computer-aided design (CAD) models to ensure and validate manufacturability.

 In the AEC industry, a digital twin technology will help understand how products are performing and will perform in the future.
 It allows:

 - Visualizing products in use, by real users, in real time